Rand Paul Fast Facts

 May 18, 2010 - Defeats Secretary of State Trey Grayson in the Kentucky GOP Senate primary.

-May 19, 2010 - In interviews with NPR and MSNBC, while answering questions about the Civil Rights Act of 1964, Paul expresses strong abhorrence for racism, but says that it is the job of communities, not the government, to fix discrimination in private places by boycotting such businesses.
+May 19, 2010 - In interviews with NPR and MSNBC, while answering questions about the Civil Rights Act of 1964, Paul expresses strong abhorrence for racism, but says that it is the job of communities, not the government, to address discrimination.
 Paul later releases a statement saying that he supports the Civil Rights Act and would not support its repeal.

-November 2, 2010 - Tea Party favorite Paul is elected to the US Senate for Kentucky, defeating Jack Conway.
+November 2, 2010 - Paul is elected to the Senate, defeating Jack Conway.

-January 5, 2011 - Sworn in as a US senator from Kentucky for the 112th Congress.
-It is the first time in congressional history a child serves in the Senate while the parent concurrently serves in the House.
-Paul's father, Ron Paul, retired from the House in 2013.
+January 5, 2011 - Sworn in for the 112th Congress.
+It is the first time a son joins the Senate while his father concurrently serves in the House.
+Ron Paul retires from the House in 2013.

-January 27, 2011 - Alongside Senators Mike Lee and Jim DeMint, holds the inaugural meeting of the Senate Tea Party Caucus.
+January 27, 2011 - Participates in the inaugural meeting of the Senate Tea Party Caucus with Senators Mike Lee and Jim DeMint.

-September 12, 2012 - Paul's new book, "Government Bullies: How Everyday Americans Are Being Harassed, Abused, and Imprisoned by the Feds," is released.
+September 11, 2012 - Paul's book, "Government Bullies: How Everyday Americans Are Being Harassed, Abused, and Imprisoned by the Feds" is published.
 He is later accused of plagiarism in some of his speeches and writings, including in "Government Bullies."
-Paul ultimately takes responsibility, saying his office had been "sloppy" and pledges to add footnotes to all of his future material.
+Paul ultimately takes responsibility, saying his office had been "sloppy" and pledging to add footnotes to all of his future material.

 February 12, 2013 - Delivers the Tea Party response to President Barack Obama's State of the Union address.

-March 6-7, 2013 - After almost 13 hours after he began speaking, Paul ends his filibuster to stall a confirmation vote on CIA Director nominee John Brennan.
+March 6-7, 2013 - Paul speaks for almost 13 hours, filibustering to stall a confirmation vote on CIA Director nominee John Brennan.

-February 12, 2014 - Along with the conservative group FreedomWorks, files a class-action lawsuit against President Obama and top national security officials over the government's sweeping electronic surveillance program made public by intelligence leaker Edward Snowden.
+February 12, 2014 - Paul and the conservative group FreedomWorks file a class-action lawsuit against Obama and top national security officials over the government's electronic surveillance program made public by intelligence leaker Edward Snowden.
+The lawsuit is later dismissed.

-December 2, 2014 - Paul announces his bid for a second term in the Senate, launching what will likely be a complicated election season as he attempts to keep his seat and run for an expected presidential campaign.
+December 2, 2014 - Paul announces his bid for a second term in the Senate.

 April 7, 2015 - Paul announces his candidacy for the Republican presidential nomination during an event in Louisville, Kentucky.